Orion98MC/MCCURLConnection/README.md

 MCCURLConnection is a Very Lightweight Queued NSURLConnection with Callback Blocks.

-Since MCCURLConnection uses NSOperationQueue to control connections flow you may:
+Since MCCURLConnection uses NSOperationQueue to control connections flow, you may:

 * Control connections' concurrency
 * Suspend / resume custom queues